awsdocs/amazon-api-gateway-developer-guide/doc_source/getting-started-lambda-non-proxy-integration.md

 # Build an API Gateway API with Custom Lambda Integration<a name="getting-started-lambda-non-proxy-integration"></a>

-**Note**
- The *Lambda custom integration*, formerly known as the *Lambda integration*, is a legacy technology\.
-We recommend that you use the *Lambda proxy integration* for any new API\.
-For more information, see [ Build an API Gateway API with Lambda Proxy Integration ](api-gateway-create-api-as-simple-proxy-for-lambda.md)

 In this walkthrough, we use the API Gateway console to build an API that enables a client to call Lambda functions through the Lambda custom integration\.
 For more information about AWS Lambda and Lambda functions, see the [AWS Lambda Developer Guide](https://docs.aws.amazon.com/lambda/latest/dg/)\.

 To facilitate learning, we chose a simple Lambda function with minimal API setup to walk you through the steps of building an API Gateway API with the Lambda custom integration\.
 When necessary, we describe some of the logic\.
-For a more detailed example of the Lambda custom integration, see [Create an API Gateway API for AWS Lambda Functions](integrating-api-with-aws-services-lambda.md)\.
+For a more detailed example of the Lambda custom integration, see [Create a REST API for AWS Lambda Functions in API Gateway](integrating-api-with-aws-services-lambda.md)\.

 Before creating the API, set up the Lambda backend by creating a Lambda function in AWS Lambda, described next\.